friendsoftwig/twigcs/README.md

 With the example above, notices are still displayed but not altering the exit code.

-You can also exclude subfolders of path like this :
+You can also exclude relative subfolders of path like this :

 ```bash
 twigcs /path/to/views --exclude vendor